Hudson County Courthouse

 The Hudson County Courthouse or Justice William J. Brennan Jr. Courthouse is located in Jersey City, Hudson County, New Jersey, United States.
 The six-story structure was originally built between 1906 and 1910 at a cost of $3,328,016.56.
 It is considered to be an outstanding example of the Beaux-Arts architectural style in the United States.

 The courthouse was used as the primary seat of government for Hudson County from its opening on September 20, 1910 until the construction of the Hudson County Administration Building in 1966.
 The courthouse was vacant for many years and was scheduled for demolition.
 The building was added to the National Register of Historic Places on August 25, 1970.
 Restoration began in the mid-1970s, and the building was reopened in 1985.
 In 1984, the Hudson County Board of Chosen Freeholders renamed the building in honor of Supreme Court Justice William J. Brennan Jr. The restoration of the courthouse was acknowledged by a Victorian Society in America Preservation Award in 1988.

-As of 2019 the courthouse has eight working courtrooms and also houses the offices of the County Executive, the Hudson County Surrogate and the Hudson County Bar Association; in the past it has been used in a number of television programs and movies, including scenes in the television series Law & Order, the Joker, and for commercials.
+As of 2019 the courthouse has eight working courtrooms and also houses the offices of the County Executive, the Hudson County Surrogate and the Hudson County Bar Association; in the past it has been used in a number of television programs and movies, including scenes in the television series Law & Order and the movie Joker, as well as in commercials.

 Construction

 The Courthouse was designed by Jersey City native Hugh Roberts, twice a president of the New Jersey Chapter of the American Institute of Architects.
 Roberts, brother-in-law of future United States Senator and New Jersey Governor Edward I. Edwards, received a direct appointment as architect.
 No competition or bidding for designs was held, causing controversy among local architects.
 The property on which the courthouse stands was obtained from fourteen separate property owners between 1905 and 1914.
+The chairman of the Court House Commission, Alexander J. Clements and several other local politicians were later indicted for graft.
 The groundbreaking took place on March 21, 1906 and the cornerstone was laid on December 12, 1906.
 Construction of the building was done by Wells Brothers of New York City and construction of the interiors and finishes were by John Gill & Son of Cleveland, Ohio.

 The courthouse is constructed of granite quarried in Hallowell, Maine.
 The front of the building is visually dominated by four Corinthian columns and a frieze above the main entrance bearing the inscription "Precedent Makes Law; If You Stand Well, Stand Still."